 Acrylic & ink on canvas, 30x48

 According to the IUCN, our reefs are among the most threatened ecosystems on earth.
-Some of the factors which are killing the corals are the increasing temperature of our oceans, ocean acidification, coral bleaching, unethical fishing methods, water pollution, sedimentation, and human activities.
+Some factors which are killing the corals are the increasing temperature of our oceans, ocean acidification, coral bleaching, unethical fishing methods, water pollution, sedimentation, and human activities.

 Corals constantly play a balancing act with the waters they have to work with and can undergo only so much bleaching before they just can't continue and they die.